Large Deviations of Mean-Field Jump-Markov Processes on Structured Sparse Disordered Graphs: Model Outline and Main Result

-\begin{hypothesis} \begin{enumerate} \item It is assumed that $\hat{\mu}^N(x_N)$ converges weakly to some $\kappa \in \mathcal{P}(\mathcal{E})$ as $N\to\infty$. \item It is assumed that $\kappa$ has a smooth density $\rho$ with respect to $\mu_{Rie}$. \item It is assumed that $\mathcal{E}$ is metrizable, with a metric $d_{\mathcal{E}}$. \item It is assumed that $\mathcal{E}$ is compact. \end{enumerate} \end{hypothesis} The strength of connection from particle $j$ to particle $k$ is denoted $ J^{jk} \in \mathbb{R}$.
+The strength of connection from particle $j$ to particle $k$ is denoted $ J^{jk} \in \mathbb{R}$.
 The connectivity can be both excitatory and inhibitory; and symmetric or asymmetric.
-We assume that the connectivity converges to a `graphon'-type structure as $N\to\infty$ \cite{Lovasz2012}, although it must be emphasized that we do not per se require that it is sampled from a probability distribution.
-These assumptions are broadly similar to those made by Lucon \cite{Lucon2020} in treating the large $N$ limiting dynamics. \begin{hypothesis} (i) We assume that there is a sequence $(\phi_N)_{N\geq 1}$ that increases to $\infty$, and a constant $C_{\mathcal{J}} > 0$ such that for all $N\geq 1$,
+We will require that the connectivity converges to a `graphon'-type structure as $N\to\infty$ \cite{Lovasz2012,Avitabile2024}. { This will entail that there exists a continuous function $\mathcal{J} \in \mathcal{C}(\mathcal{E}\times\mathcal{E})$ such that the strength-of-connection $J^{jk}$ can be replaced by $\mathcal{J}(x^j_N , x^k_N)$ without a significant loss of accuracy, when $N$ is large.} { We do not necessarily require that the edges are sampled from a probability distribution, but in Lemma \ref{Lemma Sampled Edges} below we demonstrate that the assumptions could be satisfied by sampling the edges from a probability distribution.} These assumptions are broadly similar to those made by Lucon \cite{Lucon2020} in treating the large $N$ limiting dynamics for Brownian Motion-driven SDEs on disordered networks. \begin{hypothesis} (i) We assume that there is a non-increasing sequence $(\phi_N)_{N\geq 1}$ and a constant $C_{\mathcal{J}} > 0$ such that for all $N\geq 1$,